pingcap/tidb-dashboard/etc/manualTestEnv/singleHost/README.md

-# multiReplica
+# singleHost

-Multiple TiKV nodes in different labels.
+TiDB, PD, TiKV, TiFlash in the same host.

 ## Usage